 For many, the dream job often comes with at least a little bit of travel.
-Truth is, traveling for work is not a vacation.
-When someone else is floating the bill and watching the bottom line, they tend to care a lot more for the ROI than they do for your experience.
+The truth is, traveling for work is not a vacation.
+When someone else is floating the bill and watching the bottom line, they tend to care for the ROI more than they do for your experience.
 That said, a lot of companies are glad to make you a happy employee if you take the initiative of negotiating travel by putting together a plan which demonstrates the benefits to all concerned.

-I can tell a lot of stories on this topic, but here are the two greatest keys to negotiating a great travel policy with your employer:
+I can tell a lot of stories on this topic, but here are the two most important points to negotiating an excellent travel policy with your employer:

-Here are a few brief stories of how I have negotiated some awesome travel policies.
+Here are a few brief stories of how I have negotiated some excellent travel policies.
 Need advice?
 Have tips to add?
-Please leave a comment below and share your story with me at @judsonlmoore!
+Please leave a comment below and share your story with me at @judsonlmoore.

-Once upon a time, I worked for a company with a paid holiday policy which included Christmas, or any other substitute day (in the event you don’t celebrate Christmas).
-This was the written rule and since I had no family in the area and no plans to travel at that time, I requested to work that day so that I could have an additional paid holiday a few weeks later when I was going on a ski trip with friends.
-I sat in the office alone for half the day before the boss called and invited me to his place for festivities.
+Once upon a time, I worked for a company with a paid holiday policy which included Christmas, or “any other substitute day” (in the event you don’t celebrate Christmas).
+This was the written rule, and since I had no family in the area and no plans to travel that year for the Christmas holiday, I requested to work that day so that I could have an additional paid holiday a few weeks later when I was going on a ski trip with friends.
+I sat in the office all alone for half the day before the boss called and invited me to his place for festivities.
 I still got my extra paid day off and a great meal to boot!
 The takeaway here is to be creative.
-Know the rules of your current policy and if you can find a loophole, take advantage of it!
+Know the rules of your current policy and if you can find a loophole, take advantage of it.

-From time to time, you might have reason to take off on an adventure or opportunity which can’t be tied to work and which is for a longer duration than your paid time off.
+From time to time, you might have reason to take off on an adventure or opportunity which can’t be tied to work and is for a longer duration than your paid time off.
 For this, many companies do have an unpaid leave policy.
 Even though my employer had a written unpaid leave policy, I was super nervous the first time I asked to use it.
 Will they think I am quitting?
 Will they replace me while I am gone?
 What if they say no to my request?
 I had many concerns about this.

-People take unpaid leave for a wide variety of reasons and if you have such a policy at your company, get to know who else has used it and ask them about the experience.
-I found colleagues who went on unpaid leave to write a book, tour Europe, and hike the Appalachian Trail.
+People take unpaid leave for a wide variety of reasons, and if you have such a policy at your company, get to know who else has used it and ask them about the experience.
+I found colleagues who went on unpaid leave to write a book, tour Europe and hike the Appalachian Trail.
 One great benefit of unpaid leave is that you might maintain other benefits such as health insurance even though you may not be getting paid your salary.

 Here is the scenario: You are traveling for work for a few weeks.
-You are staying in a hotel for $140 per night and you have a per diem of $40 per day.
+You are staying in a hotel for $140 per night, and you have a per diem of $40 per day.
 You cost your company $180 each day while you are traveling on their behalf.
-Your work week is Monday - Friday, weekends are free to do as you wish.
+Your workweek is Monday - Friday, and weekends are free to do as you wish.

-Now imagine this, if you check out of your hotel on Friday morning before going to the office and check back in on Monday afternoon after returning home from this office, this means you have $580 at your disposal to negotiate some fun weekend travel at your employer’s expense.
+Imagine this: if you check out of your hotel on Friday morning before going to the office and check back in on Monday afternoon after returning home from the office, you have $580 at your disposal to negotiate some fun weekend travel at your employer’s expense.

-Expenses really add up when traveling.
-Consider getting a charge card which earns extra points on travel expenses and which have no foreign transaction fees.
-American Express Platinum and Chase Sapphire Preferred are my favorite, but there are tons of options out there.
+Expenses add up when traveling.
+Consider getting a charge card that earns extra points on travel expenses and which have no foreign transaction fees.
+I favor American Express Platinum and Chase Sapphire Preferred, but there are tons of options out there.
 For a very in-depth look at rewards programs, check out The Points Guy.